ibmsoe/bigtop_cluster/README.md

 - snappy
 - lzo

-##### A Brief Outline of scripts included in this project and their function follows:
+##### The following scripts are included in this project:
 - install_bigtop_master.sh - Downloads, installs, configures and starts all of the components listed above on master node.
 - install_bigtop_slave.sh - Downloads, installs, configures and starts all of the components listed above on slave node.
 - status_master.sh - Reports current BigTop component status on master node.
 - status_slave.sh - Reports current BigTop component status on slave node.
 - start_master.sh - Restarts all BigTop components on master node.
 - start_slave.sh - Restarts all BigTop components on slave node.
-- sparkTest.sh - A quick workload provided to verify that Spark is working as desired.
+- sparkTest.sh - A quick workload is provided to verify that Spark is working as desired.
-- cleanup.sh - Uninstalls existing Hadoop and Spark, Prepares the system for install scripts.
+- cleanup.sh - Restores the system to its state prior to running install scripts.
+Uninstalls the existing Hadoop and Spark packages.

-# Lets Start
+# Let's Start
 ### Platform requirements
 - Ubuntu 16.04
 - OpenPower or x86 architecture

 ### Initial Node prep

-*Perform the following steps on each node in the cluster.*
+*Complete the following steps on each node in the cluster:*

 1. Create user account: